EngeePhased.PartitionedArray

 array = EngeePhased.PartitionedArray()

-• RESP = object(FREQ,ANG,V) returns the responses to the output argument RESP of the antenna sublattices at the operating frequencies specified in the FREQ argument and the directions specified in the ANG argument.
-The phase centre of each antenna sublattice is at its geometric centre.
+RESP = object(FREQ,ANG,V)returns responses to the output argument of the RESP antenna sublattices at the operating frequencies specified in the FREQ argument and the directions specified in the ANG argument.
+The phase center of each antenna sublattice is located in its geometric center.
 V is the propagation velocity.
-The elements in each antenna sublattice are connected to the phase centre of the antenna sublattice using an equal channel.
+The elements in each antenna sublattice are connected to the phase center of the antenna sublattice using an equal-channel channel. -

 Details